Suhoy95/dumplier/Documentation/README.md

 -- good simple example of this work.
 But we are interesting not only SPD.
 - Find the DataSheet according the serial number.
 For example: `HX424C15FB2K2/16` -- <https://www.kingston.com/dataSheets/HX424C15FB2K2_16.pdf>
-- The Trade-Mark site contains a good descritption and explanation of the RAM properties: <https://www.hyperxgaming.com/en/memory/fury-ddr4>
+- The Trade-Mark site contains a good description and explanation of the RAM properties: <https://www.hyperxgaming.com/en/memory/fury-ddr4>
 - <https://www.hyperxgaming.com/en/decoder> -- calculator to decode serial number
 meaning.